 Before reproducing or quoting from any materials, in whole or in part, permission must be obtained from the Special Collections Research Center, and the holder of the copyright, if not Swem Library.

 Charles Campbell (1807-1876) was born on 1 May 1807, in Petersburg, Virginia, the firstborn child of parents John Wilson Campbell (d.1842), and Mildred Walker Moore Campbell.
 John, a bookstore owner, was also a historian.
-In 1831 he published the i>.
+In 1831 he published the History of Virginia to 1781.
 Later, he held the position of Federal Collector of Customs in Petersburg, Virginia.
 Mildred taught at the Petersburg Classical Academy in the 1840's.
 In addition to Charles, the couple also had two younger children, Alexander (Aleck) S. Campbell, and Elizabeth (Betty) Campbell Maben (d.1871).

 Charles' mother, Mildred Walker Moore Campbell, was the granddaughter of Virginia lieutenant governor Alexander Spotswood (1676-1740).
 Mildred Walker Moore Campbell and her siblings Mary Fairfax Moore Keller, Dr. Alexander Spotswood Moore, Ann Evelina Moore Henley, William Agustin Moore, Eliza Moore McDonald, and Lavinia Moore McPheeters wrote and received numerous pieces of personal correspondence that are available in this collection.

 Charles Campbell attended the College of New Jersey (later Princeton University) from 1823-1825.
 Upon graduation he enrolled in Henry St. George Tucker's School of Law in Winchester, Virginia.
 However, he suffered from chronic headaches which caused him severe physical and mental exhaustion.
 By 1829, these health issues would force him to leave the law profession.